 What Is The Shape Of A 3p Atomic Orbital

 The concept of atomic orbitals stems from the solutions to the Schrödinger equation for the hydrogen atom.
-These solutions describe the allowed energy states and spatial distributions of electrons within the atom.
+Even so, these solutions describe the allowed energy states and spatial distributions of electrons within the atom.
 While the Schrödinger equation can be solved exactly for hydrogen, approximations are necessary for atoms with more than one electron.
-Nevertheless, the concept of atomic orbitals remains a cornerstone of our understanding of atomic structure and chemical bonding.
+That said, the concept of atomic orbitals remains a cornerstone of our understanding of atomic structure and chemical bonding.

 Comprehensive Overview